javahippie/javahippie.net/_posts/2024-12-15-for-update-skip-locked.md

 The two questions we need to answer before including this as an (opt in) feature for the engine for everybody are:

 * Some supported databases don't support this syntax, IBM DB2 and MSSQL.
 Is there another way to achieve this, or will users of those databases be left out?
+DB2s "SKIP LOCKED DATA" clause and MS SQLs "UPDLOCK / READPAST" feature look similar, but need to be evaluated.
 * Testing, testing, testing.
 While we plan to create a feature flag to enable this behavior, we need to make sure it provides the quality a process engine needs

 I'm looking forward to receive feedback from people using this feature in real-world settings and I'd be excited if this feature made the engine perform better for certain usecases.